Dragonborne Flame Runner

 • Hoof: Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 13 (2d6 + 6) bludgeoning damage plus 3 (1d6) fire damage.

-• Fiery Breath (Recharge 5-6): The Flame Runner exhales a burst of flame in a 15-foot cone.
-Each creature in that area must make a DC 14 Dexterity saving throw, taking 14 (4d6) fire damage on a failed save, or half as much damage on a successful one.
+• Fiery Breath (Recharge 5–6): The Flame Runner exhales a 15-foot cone of flame.
+Each creature in the area must make a DC 14 Dexterity saving throw, taking 14 (4d6) fire damage on a failed save, or half on a success.